QuentinAndre/Website/content/post/add-totals-to-distbuilder/index.md

 helpful when participants can allocate many balls to each bucket, and you want to help them keep track of how many they have allocated.

-This is a functionality I will probably add soon.
-In the meantime, here's an easy fix.
-Click the CSS and the JS buttons to see the code.
+I have added this functionality to distBuilder.
+All you have to do is add the argument `addTotals: true` when initializing the distBuilder.
+See below for an example.

-{{< codepen id="PoWPqOG" >}}
+{{< codepen id="yLgObEb" >}}

 And voilà!
 Your participants can now see how many balls they have allocated to each bucket.